 National Day of Civic Hacking will be unique to each city depending on that area’s specific needs.
 It might take the form of a block party, hackathon, brigade meetup - or something completely different.
 The goal of this year’s National Day of Civic Hacking is to get at least one city in all 50 states and territories to participate.
 Even the White House has pledged to get in on the action.

 Read more about the whole event on the Hack for Change website.
 And if you don’t see your hometown on the list of participating cities, then get involved and sign up.
-Here’s a list of the event occurring in Ripple-supported cities:
+Here’s a list of the events occurring in Ripple-supported cities: continue reading

 We talk a lot (I hope not too much) about how Ripplers love working in a results-only work environment.
 We really do.
 But there’s still a number of people I know who just can’t wrap their heads around the concept; let alone understand why I’d choose to write a blog post at 9PM on a Saturday night.
 Truth is, the ROWE experience is different for every individual.
 That’s the point.
 Focussing solely on results and not a timecard allows people the freedom to have a real, satisfying work/life balance.